licarpen/aws-developer/README.md

   * asynchronous replication - reads are eventually consistent after write
   * applications must update SQL connection string to leverage read replicas
 * multi AZ setup for disaster recovery
-  * writes to master DB are synchronously replicates to 1 standby in different AZ for failover
+  * writes to master DB are synchronously replicated to 1 standby in different AZ for failover
   * automatic
 * scaling capability (vertical and horizontal)
 * cannot SSH into instances!